Kid Rock Slips Federal Election Violations Brought About By Bogus Senate Campaign

 Kid Rock has managed to avoid any legal repercussions that might have resulted from an investigation into whether he breached federal election laws during a 2017 promotional run that many fans and members of the media mistook for a legitimate U.S. Senate campaign.

-The Detroit Free Press reports that earlier this week the Federal Elections Commission (FEC) decided to drop a complaint that had been filed against the rap-rocker by a vote of 3-1.
-Rock, whose given name is Robert Ritchie, had been facing accusations that he failed to comply with laws requiring that he register as a candidate and report any contributions he may have been receiving while teasing a senatorial run to unseat Democratic incumbent Sen. Debbie Stabenow in his native Michigan.
+The Detroit Free Press reports that earlier this week, the Federal Elections Commission (FEC) decided to drop a complaint that had been filed against the rap-rocker by a vote of 3-1.
+Rock, whose given name is Robert Ritchie, had been facing accusations that he failed to comply with laws requiring that he register as a candidate and report any contributions he may have been receiving while teasing a senatorial run to unseat Democratic incumbent Debbie Stabenow in his native Michigan.

-As the D.C. watchdog, Common Cause, notes on its website – the group moved to bring up a grievance against Kid Rock following widespread reports of him disseminating campaign propaganda, and even sprucing his shows up with stage props and stump speeches that lent the impression he was serious about organizing a potential ticket.
-For a time, Rock had a website of his own up that sold “Kid Rock for Senate” hats and tee shirts.
-He’d eventually get around to conceding that it was all a stunt, as was reported in USA Today earlier this year.
-But he’d continue to tease the possibility thereafter.
+As D.C. watchdog Common Cause notes on its website, the group moved to bring up a grievance against Kid Rock following widespread reports of him disseminating campaign propaganda, and even sprucing his shows up with stage props and stump speeches that lent the impression he was serious about organizing a potential ticket.
+For a time, Rock had a website of his own up that sold “Kid Rock for Senate” hats and T-shirts.
+He eventually conceded that it was all a stunt, as was reported in USA Today earlier this year.
+But he continued to tease the possibility thereafter.

 Kid Rock cleared of federal election violations after last year’s Senate gimmick https://t.co/RGUqT2wjMX pic.twitter.com/4imTukK1RW